devrajPriyadarshi/Autonomous-UAV-Landing/README.md

   <remap from="odometry" to="odometry_sensor1/odometry" />
 </node>
  ````
+ and adding your own controller node created in rotors_control package.

 Task Specific Papers:
 - Alireza Mohammadi, Yi Feng, Cong Zhang, Samir Rawashdeh, and Stanley Baek, [Vision-based Autonomous Landing Using an MPC-controlled Micro UAV on a Moving Platform](https://ieeexplore.ieee.org/document/9214043)